msouth44/Meg-South/README.md

 # Meg South's Portfolio

-Welcome to my portfio showcasing python code that I have written during my time as a student.
+Welcome to my portfolio showcasing python code that I have written during my time as a student.
 The examples of code below were extracted from assignments and projects that have been completed as part of undergraduate coursework.

 **Box Plots**